Crypto industry dives into the midterms, raising millions to court Democrats

 People working in the crypto industry appear to favor Democrats heavily with their personal contributions.
 In the 2020 elections, crypto workers gave more than $730,000 in direct contributions to Democratic candidates and party committees, nearly nine times what they donated to Republicans, according to an analysis by the Center for Responsive Politics.

-Still, when it comes to convincing Democratic policymakers, the industry faces a “branding challenge,” said Torres .
-“The progressive case for crypto is rarely if ever made and rarely if ever heard,” he said.
+Still, when it comes to convincing Democratic policymakers, the industry faces a “branding challenge,” Torres said.
+“The progressive case for crypto is rarely if ever made and rarely if ever heard.”

 Torres said he sees potential for the technology to solve problems his lowest-income constituents face dealing with the traditional financial system.
 He pointed to a study showing the poorest New Yorkers pay $200 million a year in check-cashing fees, and the Dominican immigrant population in his district faces high costs and delays sending money to family abroad.